Skip to the main content

 Speech-Language Pathologist

-Speech-language pathologists assess, diagnose, rehabilitate and prevent communication and oral motor and pharyngeal dysfunctions and disorders, and teach, manage and conduct research in the science and practice of speech language pathology.
+Speech-language pathologists prevent, assess, diagnose, and provide counselling and rehabilitation for communication and swallowing disorders.
+They also teach, manage, and conduct research in the science and practice of speech-language pathology.

 Legislation